 Goalkeeper Phil Saunders, who recorded clean sheets in all three matches, was tabbed Open Cup Player of the Round for both rounds 2 and 3 of the competition.

 As the lone remaining amateur team in the competition, Christos FC was awarded the $15,000 prize given to the amateur team to go the farthest in the tournament.

 Baltimore, Md.—Former UMBC men's soccer standout and current assistant coach Pete Caringi III '14 was named Lamar Hunt U.S. Open Cup Player of the Round after scoring three goals against Fredericksburg FC in the opening round of the tournament.
-His Christos FC team, comprised of mainly UMBC alums, takes on the Richmond Kickers of the USL in the second round tonight.

 "It is great that so many UMBC alums can still play together at a high level," Caringi III said about Christos.